Irfan4/CIS-22-A/README.md

-# CIS-22A
-Beginning Programming Methodologies in C++
+# CIS 22A - Beginning Programming Methodologies in C++

 The fundamental constructs of programming and introduces the concept of object oriented programming is covered in the course.
 Its primary objective is to teach problem solving using the C++ programming language.